ktv18/react-component-generator/README.md

 Options:

-- `-d, --destination <destination>`: Override the destination for component.
+- `-d, --destination <destination>`: Define the destination for component.
-- `-cm, --css-modules`: Use css module format.
+- `-cm, --css-modules`: Should use css module format.
-- `-t, --tests`: should generate test file.
+- `-t, --tests`: Should generate test file.
-- `--scss`: should genera style file with scss extension.
+- `--scss`: Should generate style file with scss extension.

 Examples: